EdDataScienceEES/tutorial-rayrr13/docs/index.md

 ***
 So far we have been generating some stunning NMDS ordination plots and seen the invertebrate order composition at different distances from disturbances.
 However, we have not been interpreting the results and trying to answer our research questions: Does the invertebrate order composition differ at varying distances from disturbances?

 We could assess this visually by looking at Figures 4 and 7.
 The more 2 ellipses overlap, the more similar the invertebrate order composition between the communities at those distances.
-Thus, we are looking to see if we see any distinct ellipses with very little overlap that would provide us with empirical evidence supporting the IDH (community composition will differ at varying distances from disturbances due to the dispersor vs competitor trade-off).
-The visual assessment of Figures 4 and 7 seems to show a lot of overlap between the communities at different distances, indicating tha they have quite a similar invertebrate order composition.
+Thus, we are looking to see if we see any distinct ellipses with very little overlap that would provide us with empirical evidence supporting the IDH (community composition will differ at varying distances from disturbances due to the disperser vs competitor trade-off).
+The visual assessment of Figures 4 and 7 seems to show a lot of overlap between the communities at different distances, indicating that they have quite a similar invertebrate order composition.
 Nevertheless, visual assessment of an ordination plot is not a thorough enough method that allows to truly detect if there is a significant difference or not.
 For this, we must call upon our trusted friend– stats!

 There are many ways we could conduct a statistical analysis to assess if distance from disturbance affects invertebrate community order composition.
 I am going to outline the procedure to carry out a PERmutational Multivariate ANalysis Of VAriance (PERMANOVA), the most commonly used science distance-based method to test the association of community composition with covariates of interest (distance in this case).
 Other valid alternatives are ANOSIM test, Mantel test or a distance-based redundancy analysis.